White Monastery in Sohag: History, Architecture, and Scholarship

 White Monastery in Sohag

-The White Monastery, also called “Deir al-Abyad,” is located in Sohag, and it is situated on the western side of the Nile River.
-This is one of the most significant locations of Coptic Christianity.
-In official naming, this monastery is “The Monastery of Saint Shenouda the Archimandrite.”
+The White Monastery, also called “Deir al-Abyad,” is in Sohag.
+It is on the western side of the Nile River.
+One of the greatest places for the study of Coptic Christianity is this site.
+In official naming, this monastery is named “The Monastery of Saint Shenouda the Archimandrite.”

 Origins and Early Monasticism

-Founded in the late 4th century CE by Saint Pigol.
-An ascetic monk who began a small monastic community in what was then Upper Egypt.
-His nephew and successor, Saint Shenouda, lived from about 347 to 465 CE.
-He grew this small monastery into the largest monastic group in Egypt at that time.
-In the early Ptolemaic period of the 5th century, many monks and nuns were tonsured at the White Monastery.
-Over 2,000 monks received this honor.
-Additionally, 1,800 nuns were also tonsured.
+The monastery has its origins in the late 4th century ce, founded by Saint Pigol.
+An ascetic monk who founded a small monastic community in Upper Egypt.
+The nephew and successor of Saint Pigol was Saint Shenouda, who was alive between 347 and 465 ce.
+He expanded his small monastery to make it the largest monastic community in Egypt at that time.
+In the early Ptolemaic era, around the 5th century CE, many monks and nuns lived at the White Monastery.
+They shaved their heads.
+About over 2,000 monks received this tonsuring.
+Also tonsured in this era with equal importance were 1,800 nuns.

 The Age of Shenouda